Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Get The Future You Want | www.capgemini.com

 The Capgemini Research Institute is Capgemini’s in-house think-tank on all things digital.
 The Institute publishes research on the impact of digital technologies on large traditional businesses.
 The team draws on the worldwide network of Capgemini experts and works closely with academic and technology partners.
 The Institute has dedicated research centers in India, Singapore, the United Kingdom and the United States.
 It was recently ranked #1 in the world for the quality of its research by independent analysts.

-Data ecosystems are partnerships between organisations that allow them to share relevant data and insights under locally applicable regulations, creating new value for all participants.
+Data ecosystems are partnerships between organizations that allow them to share relevant data and insights under locally applicable regulations, creating new value for all participants.

 Financial gains include new revenue, improved productivity, and cost savings.

-An organisation that has, or aggregates, data that holds directs value for its client.
-Data, or the insights derived from it, are often commoditised.
+An organization that has, or aggregates, data that holds directs value for its client.
+Data, or the insights derived from it, are often commoditized.
 This includes hyperscalers such as Google, Amazon, and Facebook.